 Freight transit times

-Packing for freight transport
+Packing for road freight

 How to find road freight for international removals

-Relocation to Luxembourg with shipping companies
+Relocation to Luxembourg with sea freight

 Packing for shipping freight

-Using a relocation company: International movers
+Using a relocation company: international movers

 DIY versus using a relocation company